Best Of, Itinerary, Japan, Kanto

 A visit to the shrine is free of charge, but if you want to visit the small museum at the shrine, the Treasure House, then there is a 500 yen admission fee.

-💡 Enjoy a discount to the Treasure House if you have Hakone Free Pass
+💡 Tip: Enjoy a 100 yen discount to the Treasure House if you have Hakone Free Pass

 6. Forest Therapy at Hakone Kuzuryu Forest (箱根九頭龍の森 入口)